Connect with others who understand.

 If advanced lung cancer has spread to other sites in the body, it may cause site-specific symptoms.

-• Brain — Headache, balance problems, dizziness, seizures, numbing or weakening of nerves in the arms and legs
+• Brain symptoms — Headache, balance problems, dizziness, seizures, numbing or weakening of nerves in the arms and legs

 How Is Advanced NSCLC Diagnosed?